HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 **What is in this document**
 - General style guidelines for naming and formatting for metadata schemas and fields
+- Rationale for why the guidelines were chosen

 **Who should be reading this document?**
 - HCA DCP developers